giladnah/VLM-Demo/README.md

 ## Application Flow

-1. Start the backend (`app.py`) and Gradio UI (`gradio_runner.py`).
+1. **Startup**: User starts the FastAPI backend (`app.py`) and Gradio UI (`gradio_runner.py`).
-2. Select a video source and trigger in the UI.
+2. **User Interaction**: User selects a video source and trigger in the UI.
-3. UI sends a `/start` request to the backend, which initializes the orchestrator.
+3. **Orchestration Start**: UI sends a `/start` request to the backend, which initializes the orchestrator.
-4. Orchestrator grabs frames, runs small model inference, and if the trigger is met, runs large model inference.
+4. **Frame Processing**:
+    - The orchestrator grabs frames from the video source.
+    - For each frame:
+        - **Small Model Inference**: The orchestrator uses the engine and model specified in `config.yaml` (via the `engine` field: `ollama` or `openai`) for small model inference, using the unified inference system.
+        - If the trigger is met, **Large Model Inference** is run, again using the engine/model specified in `config.yaml`.
+        - The unified inference system (`UnifiedVLMInference`) abstracts engine selection and configuration, supporting both Ollama and OpenAI (and future engines).
+    - Results are standardized and returned to the orchestrator.
-5. Results and logs are updated and polled by the UI.
+5. **Results**: Results and logs are updated and polled by the UI.
-6. User can update triggers, upload images for direct inference, or monitor system health.
+6. **User Actions**: User can update triggers, upload images for direct inference, or monitor system health.
+7. **Secure Configuration**: All secrets (e.g., OpenAI API keys) are handled via environment variables or `.env` files, never committed to git.

 ---